Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Methods

 \subsection{Specific Heat}

 The specific heat capacity of KCSO was measured using a thermal-relaxation method in a Quantum Design Physical Properties Measurement System (PPMS) at Johns Hopkins University.
-A 2.1~mg plate-like sample was mounted horizontally to align the $\bf c$-axis along the vertical field direction of the 14~T magnet.
+A 2.1~mg plate-like sample was mounted with its primary face horizontal to align the $\bf c$-axis with the vertical field direction of the 14~T magnet.